 By STAN SHAPIRO

-The writer is a member of the Salt Spring fire board’s communications committee.
+The writer is a public member of the fire board’s communications and marketing committee.